davidk0121/MySQL-Password-Manager/README.md

 ##  Update

 2. Update MySQL connection details:

-   \nOpen DatabasePM.py and modify the connection parameters in the DatabasePM class.
+   Open DatabasePM.py and modify the connection parameters in the DatabasePM class.

    ```python
    # Replace these values with your MySQL server credentials